afiodorov/afiodorov.github.io/_posts/2015-03-09-bitcoin-analogy.md

 prevents double spending.
 Using an email analogy I will try to illustrate this major concept.

-We, designers of our toy Bitcoin system, going to add a long list of emails to the ledger before any transaction has taken place.
-Using some computer program we registered tons of emails but never made a record of passwords to any of them.
-We also going to need a publicly accessible email account e.g. chain@gmail.com.
+We, designers of our toy Bitcoin system, are going to add a long list of emails to the ledger before any transaction has taken place.
+Using some computer program we will register tons of emails but never make a record of passwords to any of them.
+We are also going to need a publicly accessible email account e.g. chain@gmail.com.
 Anyone should be granted permission to read emails sent to chain@gmail.com.